Floydlang/floyd/docs/floyd_reference.md

 	assert(a == "e")

 Notice 1: You cannot modify the string using [], only read.
 Use update() to change a character.
-Notice 2: Floyd returns the character in a new string.
+Notice 2: Floyd returns the character as an int, which is 64 bit signed.

 You can append to strings together using the + operation.